18F/identity-idp/docs/sdk-upgrade.md

 Steps in this section add new, tested SDK files to the repo.
 They do not activate a new version of the SDK; they simply put it in place.

 You will need:
-* a mobile phone with a camera
+* a mobile phone with a camera (Android or iPhone or both)
 * a USB cable that plugs into the phone
 * your state ID, or a substitute wallet-sized card